-The museum of sex takes visitors on an educational exploration of human sexuality around the world from past to present.
-The mission of the Museum of Sex is to preserve and present the history, evolution, and cultural significance of human sexuality.
+The Museum of Sex takes visitors on an educational exploration of human sexuality around the world from past to present.
+The mission of the Museum of Sex is to preserve and present the history, evolution, and cultural significance of sexuality.

 The Cloisters Museum is a branch of the Met devoted exclusively to the art and architecture of medieval Europe.

 Described by former Director of the Musée de Louvre in Paris as “the crowning achievement of American museology,” the Cloisters Museum houses over 3,000 stunning works of art and relics and the building itself features enclosed medieval gardens modeled after medieval planting standards and design elements.